ethereum-optimism/superchain-ops/security-council-rehearsals/templates/r5-guardian-override/README.md

 2. A `DeputyGuardianModule`.
 3. A Guardian Safe with that `DeputyGuardianModule` enabled on it.
 4. A `SuperchainConfig` contract, which will be paused.

-\* The initial rehearsal will use the existing Security Council Safe.
-Future rehearsals may use newly deployed Safe's with only the council members who need to complete the rehearsal.

 Once completed the `DeputyGuardianModule` will be disabled on the Guardian Safe, and the `SuperchainConfig` will be unpaused.